MUCH0T3XT0/videojuegos/README.md

 The colors changed were black for the background, green for the grid, and yellow and blue for the figures.
 Additionally, I modified the code with the help of flake8 to adapt it to the PEP8 standard.
+Finally, I merge the Tictactoe branch with the main repository branch

 # Pacman
 Emiliano Gomez Gonzalez A01710711 user Emiidk01